valkey-io/valkey-doc/docs/reference/modules/_index.md

     MODULE UNLOAD mymodule

-Note that `mymodule` above is not the filename without the `.so` suffix, but instead, the name the module used to register itself into the Redis core.
+Note that `mymodule` above is not the filename without the `.so` suffix, but instead, the name the module used to register itself into the Valkey core.
 The name can be obtained using `MODULE LIST`.
-However it is good practice that the filename of the dynamic library is the same as the name the module uses to register itself into the Redis core.
+However it is good practice that the filename of the dynamic library is the same as the name the module uses to register itself into the Valkey core.

 ## The simplest module you can write